cpey/FindingMemo/README.md

-# Finding Memo
+# FindingMemo

 Framework for hooking Linux kernel functions.
 FindingMemo uses ftrace.

 ## Steps

 1. Apply the patch in linux/add-hooks-metadata-section.patch
-2. Define hooking functions in hook.c
+2. Define hooking functions in *impl.c*
 3. Build the kernel module and instrument with `memo`

 ## Function hooks definition